Anthony Davis bullies Timberwolves with 27 points, 25 rebounds in Lakers' 120-109 victory

 Anthony Edwards also scored 25 points for the Wolves, who have lost four of six.
 Minnesota missed nine consecutive shots to start the fourth quarter while Los Angeles pulled away.

+"Ball movement dried up a little bit, but really it was the offensive rebounds at the other end of the floor that hurt us more in the fourth," Minnesota coach Chris Finch said.
+"I felt confident we were able to come back, but so many second shots, and it's difficult at that point. ...
+(Davis) should have dominated us.
+He had size.
+He had length.
+He had all that stuff.
+He was in the paint for seven, eight seconds every time they shot the ball.
+It's easy to go get it.
+But we've got to do a better job rooting him out."

 James returned after sitting out due to injury for the ninth time this season when the Lakers stunned Milwaukee 123-122 on Friday night behind D'Angelo Russell's 44-point performance.
-Davis injured his left shoulder during that game in a collision with Giannis Antetokounmpo, but was healthy enough to return.
+Davis injured his left shoulder during that game in a collision with Giannis Antetokounmpo, but it didn't visibly slow him.

 Edwards played through an ankle injury, but Gobert sat out with right hamstring tightness.
 Gobert, who missed his third game of the season, was fined $100,000 by the NBA earlier Sunday for a series of transgressions questioning the integrity of the NBA's officiating Friday.